OtaviodaCruz/MRTA-HGT/README.md

 **/MRTA-HGT:** contains simulation for MRTA-HGT.

-**/Modified Swarm-GAP:** contains simulations for modified algorithms based on Swarm-GAP.
+**/Modified algorithms:** contains simulations for modified algorithms based on Swarm-GAP.

 **/All results:** contains tables and graphs of the results.